Chrisvyitoua/Understanding_BERT_encoder-only_architecture/README.md

-# Understanding BERT architecture through its source code
+# Understanding BERT source code

 This repository reorganizes the BERT implementation into well-separated, commented components, each isolated in its own file to help understand the architecture.